Top 8 worst celebrity national anthems ever

 The national anthem is an intimidating force.
 It exposes bad vocals, tests your memory and can make or break a career.
-Steven Tyler isn't the first singer to flub the song.
+Staind's Aaron Lewis isn't the first singer to flub the song.
 There are plenty more where he came from and we've got the videos to prove it!

-Here are five of the most disturbing attempts at our national anthem.
+Here are some of most disturbing attempts at our national anthem.

 In 2005, R. Kelly channeled his inner Marvin Gaye (who famously remixed the national anthem for 1983's NBA All-Star game) for a boxing match between Bernard Hopkins and Jermain Taylor.
 The crooner desperately tried to give viewers a rendition of "The Star-Spangled Banner" they'd never forget.
 Unfortunately, he chopped and rearranged the song so much it was unrecognizable.